An Alternative to Posting Wait Times Online

 • Attracts new patients – Providing the convenience and transparency patients want turns first-time visitors into loyal patients.
 Providing the option to check in online and wait from home is a differentiator from the competition who still only post wait times.

-While posting wait times online or through various marketing initiatives may seem compelling because everyone else is doing it, there is a better way to solve the issues that would make an urgent care or ED consider posting wait times in the first place.
 If you’re trying to increase patient satisfaction, then it makes more sense to give patients more control over their experience.
 If you need to increase efficiency, don’t stress your staff out by having to adhere to a posted wait time, automate the wait time process instead.
 If you want to better manage patient expectations, keep in touch with them without having to pick up a phone.
 Using these digital tools to your advantage checks off all the boxes that wait times do not and benefits both patients AND staff.

 You might also like...